Air quality in Delhi, Noida, Gurugram falls to ‘poor category’, likely to deteriorate

 While Noida and Delhi, along with Ghaziabad and Greater Noida were in the “red category”, Gurugram was in the orange zone.
 A red reading means the air is dangerous enough to cause “respiratory illness on prolonged exposure”, according to the CPCB.
 Orange signifies that most people may face breathing discomfort due to prolonged exposure.

-Meanwhile, ten of 35 monitoring stations across Delhi recorded the air quality slipping into the “severe” category on Friday, showed data from the AQI monitoring mobile application SAMEER, developed by the Central Pollution Control Board, reported PTI.
+Meanwhile, ten of 35 monitoring stations across Delhi recorded air quality slipping into the “severe” category on Friday, showed data from the AQI monitoring mobile application SAMEER, developed by the Central Pollution Control Board, reported PTI.

 These includes Alipur, Shadipur, Patparganj, Vivek Vihar, Anand Vihar, Jahangirpuri, Rohini, Wazirpur, Bawana and Mundka with an AQI above 400.

-Nine of these stations are located pollution hotspots, which have been identified by the government for the employment of intensive pollution control measures, according to the Hindustan Times.
+Nine of these stations are located at pollution hotspots, which have been identified by the government for the employment of intensive pollution control measures, according to the Hindustan Times.

-Air quality expected to deteriorate
+Air quality expected to worsen

-Government-run monitoring agency System of Air Quality and Weather Forecasting and Research, or SAFAR, said further deterioration in the air quality in Delhi is expected for the next two days.
+Government-run monitoring agency System of Air Quality and Weather Forecasting and Research, or SAFAR, said the air quality is expected to further deteriorate in Delhi over the next two days.
 This is because extremely calm surface wind conditions prevailing over Delhi, which are expected to continue over the next two days, will lead to low ventilation conditions for an extended period and accumulation of pollutants near the surface, it said.

 “It is forecasted that the air quality will be in the higher end of ‘very poor’ on 24th and 25th October and may touch the ‘severe’ category,” SAFAR said.
 The agency added that a significant increase in stubble fire count was observed around Haryana, Punjab and neighbouring regions.